-- a.
-Investment Objective to provide regular returns through investments in credit risk-free government debt securities issued by the Philippine government. - b.
-Benchmark 95% Bloomberg Sovereign Bond Index 1 to 5 Year and 5% 30-day Special Savings Account (SSA). - c.
+a.
+Investment Objective - to provide regular returns through investments in credit risk-free government debt securities issued by the Philippine government.

+- b.
+Benchmark 98% of the Bloomberg Philippine Sovereign Bond Index 1 to 5 Years, net of tax (adjusted by Sun Life) and 2% Philippine Peso Time Deposit Rate 1 to 3 Months, net of tax. - c.
 Asset Allocation Range the Company allocates its funds available for investments among cash and other deposit substitutes and fixed-income securities based on certain proportion as approved by Management.